Article

 Policy Private client services Tax policy

-That may sound reassuring, but beware the potential trap of so-called permanence.
-After all, you don’t need to look beyond this proposal to see how the tax policy pendulum can swing based on the latest election results.
+That may sound reassuring, but beware of the potential trap of so-called permanence.
+After all, you don’t need to look beyond the OBBBA to see how the tax policy pendulum can swing based on the latest election results.

 Estate planning is inherently complex, and that’s especially true because estate, gift, and generation-skipping transfer (GST) tax exemptions are not static—no matter whether they’re enacted as permanent.
 They are subject to legislative changes that can significantly alter the landscape of wealth transfer planning.